 Similar to what oil was for the 20th Century, water will be the commodity that determines both the wealth and health of nations.
 One of the United Nations’ Sustainable Development Goals (2015-2030) is to ‘ensure access to water and sanitation for all’, highlighting the timely importance of investigating the intersect between water and health.

-COURSE DESCRIPTION There is an increasing recognition that problems of human health are embedded in socio-ecological systems and in order to address them, one must investigate the interplay between the environment, social systems and human health.
-This 3-week course will focus on solving complex problems by developing leadership skills at the interface of different disciplines through applied system analysis and embedded experiences.
-This Field School will be designed to provide innovative “feet-on-the-ground” learning experiences that embrace the intersection of cultural, social, economic, environmental and health studies on present-day communities-at-risk in Africa.
+There is an increasing recognition that problems of human health are embedded in socio-ecological systems and in order to address them, one must investigate the interplay between the environment, social systems and human health.
+The Ugandan Field School was designed to provide innovative 'feet-on-the-ground' learning experiences that embrace the intersection of cultural, social, economic, environmental, and health studies on present-day communities-at-risk in Africa.

 Proudly funded by the Natural Science and Engineering Council of Canada (NSERC).